Throughout this document, “CRH” and the “Corporation” refer to CRH Medical Corporation and all of its consolidated subsidiaries and affiliates.

 G. TIMING OF AND PROCEDURE FOR DISCLOSURE

-6. The CEO or CFO will provide a copy of the release to the market surveillance groups of the Toronto Stock Exchange and any other stock exchange on which the Corporation’s securities are listed before the planned news release time as required under applicable laws or stock exchange regulations.
+- The CEO or CFO will provide a copy of the release to the market surveillance groups of the Toronto Stock Exchange and the NYSE American before the planned news release time as required under applicable laws or stock exchange regulations.
 Any request for a trading halt by the Corporation requires approval from a member of the Disclosure Committee.

-8. Upon the advice of the CFO, and as required under applicable laws or stock exchange regulations, CRH will file a material change report with securities regulators.
+- Upon the advice of the CFO, and as required under applicable laws or stock exchange regulations, CRH will file a material change report or current report on Form 8-K, as applicable, with securities regulators.

 H. CONFERENCE CALLS

-3. If management or a members of the Disclosure Committee uncovers selective disclosure of previously undisclosed Material Information during the course of the conference call, the Corporation will immediately disclose such information broadly via news release.
+- If management or members of the Disclosure Committee uncover selective disclosure of previously undisclosed Material Information during the course of the conference call, the Corporation will immediately disclose such information broadly via news release.

 I. SPEECHES AND INVESTOR CONFERENCES